dhiway/cord/docs/sdk/host/README.md

 The P5 schema is generated from `product-sdk/packages/descriptors/src/native-methods.ts`.
-It freezes every P2-P4 native attestation, DotNS, Orbis Storage/provider-reference, provider, Drive and S3 method, its exact closed payload field set, and its required `finalized` or `submit-and-finalize` route.
+It freezes every P2-P4 native attestation, Orbis Names, Orbis Storage/provider-reference, provider, Drive and S3 method, its exact closed payload field set, and its required `finalized` or `submit-and-finalize` route.
 Value types and bounds are enforced by `product-sdk/packages/core/src/contract.ts`; no request accepts runtime- encoded bytes, pallet indices, or migrated-domain ABI fields.